neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

 **Technical Strategy & Implementation Notes:**
 - The harness is built using **Playwright** for browser automation, video recording, and performance tracing.
 - Performance metrics are captured using the in-browser `performance.mark()` and `performance.measure()` APIs.
-- A top-level Node.js script runs the scenarios multiple times, aggregates the results, and generates reports.
+- A master Node.js script (`scripts/run-benchmarks.mjs`) orchestrates the test execution.
+    - It runs tests serially (`--workers=1`) to prevent resource contention and ensure accurate results.
+    - It can run tests for specific frameworks (`--framework=neo`) and specific suites (`--suite=scrolling`).
+- Test results (raw JSON) are saved to a clean, nested directory structure: `test-results-data/<framework>/<suite>/`.
+This directory is git-ignored.
+- A separate set of scripts (`scripts/generate-report.mjs`, `scripts/generate-combined-report.mjs`) is used to aggregate the raw data from the directories and generate the final markdown reports.
+This decouples test execution from report generation, allowing for faster, incremental updates to the benchmark data.

 - [x] Task: Set up the Playwright project.
 - [x] Task: Instrument the showcase apps with performance markers.